Ridwanayinde/Ridwanayinde/README.md

  👋 Hi, I’m @Ridwanayinde

-- 👀 I’m interested in machine learning/AI and devops.
+- 👀 I’m interested in machine learning and data science.
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on recommendations on websites, ride-hailing/sharing models, and more.